Deep priors for satellite image restoration with accurate uncertainties: Experimental setting

-For VBLE-xz, we choose CAE architecture from \cite{Minnen2018}.
-It is a CAE with hyperprior, with a simple convolutional encoder and decoder.
-We employ models from compressAI library \cite{Begaint2020} that have been pretrained at different bitrates and we finetune them on satellite images at a given target resolution for 150k iterations.
+\looseness=-1 The neural networks used in VBLE-xz are trained at each considered target resolution, that is 50cm and 25cm for the IR and IR+SISR experiments on simulated data, 70cm and 35cm for the IR and IR+SISR experiments on real data.
+We choose CAE architecture from \cite{Minnen2018}.
+It is a CAE with a hyperprior, with a simple convolutional encoder and decoder.
+We employ a pretrained model from compressAI library \cite{Begaint2020} that has been pretrained at a high bitrate and we finetune it on satellite images at a given target resolution for 150k iterations.
 Afterward, we train the variance decoder as described in \cref{sec:genvar} using satellite images during 100k iterations.